Ahnaf-BD/software-dev-project/README.txt

 #Prerequisities

 Tests are run using the JUnit 4 framework.
 Please ensure that JUnit 4 is installed on your system.
 If it is not installed, download the JUnit 4 jar file from the JUnit website.
-The jar file should be installed in the lib directory of the project.
+The jar file should be installed in the lib directory of the project along with the hamcrest-core jar file.

 #Testing